 Cities in India are also increasingly employing geospatial analytics to map and maintain data on land covers, land use and urban expansion, as well as to coordinate and monitor city functions like waste management, public transport services, complaint redressal, tax collection in real-time.
 As India continues to urbanize and cities grow in size and population, the adoption of advanced technologies at scale to rapidly plan for serviced land and public infrastructure and efficiently manage municipal services, while safeguarding natural resources and environments will be imperative.

 We aim to become a resource and knowledge hub for urban data and promote, facilitate and support the application of geospatial technologies in interdisciplinary research, education, community and government services.
 Our focus areas include the application of geospatial technology in urban planning, urban infrastructure and natural resource management, geo-spatially enabled governance, Enterprise GIS, application in Smart Cities, and advanced applications of GIS and remote sensing in industry and research.

-Dr. Nitika is the Acting Center Executive Director of the Center for Applied Geomatics (CAG).
+Dr. Nitika is the Acting Center Head and Principal Researcher of the Center for Applied Geomatics (CAG).
 She is also the Associate Director of the Center of Excellence in Urban Transport (CoE-UT) at CRDF.
 As the Acting Center Executive Director, CAG, she brings her extensive experience to bear on improving research, advisory and capacity building related to the aspects of Geographic Information System for the built environment.
 She is also an Associate Professor at the Faculty of Planning, CEPT University.